Grand United Order of Odd Fellows in America: Organization

 The Lodge has been the basic local unit of the Order since its founding.
 Councils of Past Grand Masters, also known as the Patriarchal Order of Past Grand Masters in America, were added in 1844 and are composed, as the name suggests, by Past Grand Masters of the Order.
 Patriarchies, composed of Past Grand Masters who have rendered particularly valuable service to the Order, were created during a reorganization in 1873, and are modeled on a similar British adjunct.

 The number of lodges and other local units grew steadily during the 19th century.
 There were 32 in 1850 and 66 in 1860, though 17 of these were inactive.
 In 1863, at the twentieth anniversary of the Order, it was announced that there were 50 active lodges in the United States, Canada, and Bermuda and in 1867 there were 66 active lodges.
 During the 1870s the Order spread west and south, establishing lodges in Florida, Texas, Colorado and California.
 By the time of the Order's 1892 convention it had spread to Cuba.
 In 1897 there were 2,253 lodges and thirty six Grand Lodges.

 By 1979, the structure had apparently changed somewhat, with the national organization called the Grand Lodge, six "regional groups" and local Lodges.
 National conventions were then held biennially and the headquarters were in Philadelphia The headquarters remain in Philadelphia (as of 2011).

+Lodges and halls

+Ocean Springs, Mississippi had a hall.
+Louisville had several lodges.Union Lodge No. 1341 was established in 1867.
+St. John No. 1364 and St. Luke No. 1371 lodges were established by 1872.
+Two lodges of the G. U. O. O. F. sister society, the Household of Ruth, were established in Louisville in 1877: No. 24 and No. 60 and No. 4213 was established by 1911.
+The District Grand Lodge No. 19 was in New Castle, Kentucky.